From Romantic Romance to Ordered Disorder

 Why did you write it?

 To raise awareness of social anxiety.
 That’s my passion.
 Social anxiety is the most common anxiety disorder there is.
 It’s the third most common mental health issue.
 About 12% of people will suffer from it at some time in their lives.
 And yet most people don’t know what it is.
+Many people don’t even know where to find treatment.
+Locating cbd online is always a great starting point though.

 And what does that have to do with writing romance?